Can you feel it? A revolution is coming.

 I’m an experienced teacher.
-I’ve taught well over 5000 live classes to thousands of students over a period of 12 years.
+I’ve taught well over 5000 live classes to thousands of students all over the world.

-Looking ahead, it was clear that this experience needeed to be passed on to the next generation of teachers.
+Looking ahead, it was clear to me that this experience needed to be passed on to the next generation of teachers.

 If you are a qigong teacher, if you’ve got lots of experience — then plan ahead, and start training teachers now.
 Train them well, and prepare them for the coming revolution.

 Or if you’re a qigong student, then prepare yourself for the revolution by getting certified.
 Train hard, and become a good representative of this noble art.